AntennaHouse/focheck/README.md

-The schema for MathML3 is included in the Relax NG and Relax NG compact syntax versions of focheck.
+The schema for MathML3 is included in the Relax NG and Relax NG compact syntax versions of **focheck**.
 The MathML3 schema was downloaded from http://www.w3.org/Math/RelaxNG/

 ````